 Once you have listened, learned, and loved you are positioned to LEAD.
 Leading is devoting yourself to developing the full potential of those around you.
 Think about your leadership and how you will be remembered.
 Join TYM today and help us leave a legacy in the lives of young people!

 Relevance refers to making what you say and do meaningful.
-Quality mentors increase mentee engagement by making an effort to connect to the background and experiences of the youth they are working with.
-Mentors must get to know their mentees.
+Quality mentors increase engagement by making an effort to connect to the background and experiences of the youth they are working with.
+Mentors must get to know mentees.